DanTeegan/AWS_webapp/README.md

 ![E22](images/E22.png)
 #### Continue through the configuration of the E2 instance dependant on what is needed

 #### Once the E2 Instance has been created we can see a variety of information.
-I am after the ipv4 address located in the read
+I am after the ipv4 address located in the red

 ![EC3](images/EC3.png)